StephenJD/Life-For-Liberia/static/en/01_Apprentice-Training/03_Discipleship Landmarks/Discipleship Landmarks_m.md

 Will you offer to heal the sick when you share the Gospel?

-Will you go through each of these stories in your GG?

-*The mentor should go out with the apprentice to demonstrate healing, and the GG should go out together to practice healing.*
+*The trainer should go out with the apprentice to demonstrate healing, and the GG should go out together to practice healing.*

 ### Healing Guidance

-1. Ask what the person wants prayer for (don't assume they want healing)
+-   Ask what the person wants prayer for (don't assume they want healing)
-2. Listen to Jesus for how to pray
+-   Listen to Jesus for how to pray
-3. Speak simply and calmly, without shouting.
+-   Speak simply and calmly, without shouting.
-4. You might ask Jesus to heal, or command the sickness to go, or bless the person with healing.
+-   You might ask Jesus to heal, or command the sickness to go, or bless the person with healing.
 Whatever you do, do it in faith that Jesus hears and answers.
-5. Ask the person if they feel any better or felt God touch them in any way.
+-   Ask the person if they feel any better or felt God touch them in any way.
-6. Keep listening to Jesus, praying and asking the person about any changes.
+-   Keep listening to Jesus, praying and asking the person about any changes.
 Keep going until you have complete healing, or you feel you should stop.

-# D12 Missional Communities
+# D14 Missional Communities

-This is the twelfth training in the D-Path: **D**iscipleship Landmarks.
+This story is in the D-Path: **D**iscipleship Landmarks.

 Motto: Love one another – Go and make disciples